anitapercival/trendies-price-suggestion/README.md

 - The NestJS backend uses Prisma to query the database for matching products and retrieves their prices.
 - It calculates the average price and returns it to the frontend.
 - The frontend displays the suggested price and auto-fills the price input if it is empty.
-- Form submission currently logs the form data to the console (submission logic is stubbed for this challenge).
+- Form submission currently logs the form data to the console.

 ---